What are you looking for?

 After the POS service purchase and early in the onboarding process, the restaurant owner will be redirected to a form where they need to fill out their business details (KYC validation).

-The business verification is done prior to activating the restaurant merchant account.
+The business verification is required to provision the payments settings.
 It is mandatory that restaurant owners use real, accurate data for these forms, and it is recommended to complete all verification steps as soon as possible after receiving the notification email.

 The verification is automated, considers every inserted character, and it is case sensitive.
 Data needs to be inserted exactly as in the supporting documents.
 The supporting documents (pictures or scans) should not be blurred, should be a high resolution image and include the 4 corners of the document to pass the validation.